ronjohn4/JIRAauth/README.md

 $ git clone https://github.com/ronjohn4/JIRAauth
 $ virtualenv JIRAauth --python=python3
 $ cd JIRAauth
-$ source ./bin/activate
+$ source ./bin/activate ('scripts\activate' on Windows)
 (JIRAauth)$ python setup.py install
 ```

 ### Running

-The command below will start up JIRAauth in your default webserver on port 5002 (this can be changed in the code).
+The command below will start the app in your default webserver on port 5003 (this can be changed in the code).

 ```
 $ python JIRAauth.py